On the p-adic uniformization of unitary Shimura curves: Main local statements

+The chart below summarizes the discussion above.
+The last column lists the group of $O_K$-linear self-isogenies preserving the polarization.
+In all cases listed below, the framing object is unique up to quasi-isogeny of height zero.

 \begin{remark} The statement (i) above generalizes \cite[Prop.
 5.4]{KRnew}.
 However, the proof of the uniqueness assertion given there is incomplete.
-Note that for a local CM-type of the first kind in the sense of loc.~cit. we have imposed $F=\BQ_p$; therefore the condition in loc.~cit. that $\varepsilon=\inv(X, \iota, \lambda)=-1$ implies that the associated hermitian space $(C, h)$ is split (in this case the $r$-adjusted invariant coincides with the invariant). \end{remark} \begin{remark} The statement (i) is closely related to the fact that $B(G, \{\mu\})$ has only one element, cf. \cite{K2}, \S 6.
-Here $G=\Res_{F/\BQ_p}(\GU)$ is the linear algebraic group over $\BQ_p$ associated to the group of unitary similitudes of the non-split hermitian space of dimension $2$ over $K$, and $\{\mu\}$ is the conjugacy class of cocharacters with component $(1, 0)$ for $\varphi_0$ and central component for $\varphi\neq\varphi_0$.
-In fact, it seems that the essential contents of the calculations in section \ref{ss:invcont} is to show that the Frobenius element of a local CM-triple of type $r$ with $r$-adjusted invariant $-1$ over $\ov k$ defines an element in $B(G, \mu)$. \end{remark}
+Note that for a local CM-type of the first kind in the sense of loc.~cit. we have imposed $F=\BQ_p$; therefore the condition in loc.~cit. that $\varepsilon=\inv(X, \iota, \lambda)=-1$ implies that the associated anti-hermitian space $(C, h)$ is split (in this case the $r$-adjusted invariant coincides with the invariant). \end{remark} \begin{remark} The statement (i) is closely related to the fact that $B(G, \{\mu\})$ has only one element, cf. \cite{K2}, \S 6.
+Here $G=\Res_{F/\BQ_p}(\GU)$ is the linear algebraic group over $\BQ_p$ associated to the group of unitary similitudes of the non-split anti-hermitian space of dimension $2$ over $K$, and $\{\mu\}$ is the conjugacy class of cocharacters with component $(1, 0)$ for $\varphi_0$ and central component for $\varphi\neq\varphi_0$.
+In fact, it seems that the essential contents of the calculations in section \ref{ss:invcont} is to show that the Frobenius element of a local CM-triple of type $r$ with $r$-adjusted invariant $-1$ over $\ov k$ defines an element in $B(G, \mu)$.
+Recall from the introduction of \cite{K2} that $p$-adic uniformization can only be expected when the pair $(G, \mu)$ is \emph{uniform}, i.e., $B(G, \mu)$ consists of a single element. \end{remark}